After building a successful open source project I then started a company and made many mistakes.

 VCs primary value is money#

 VCs are smart, but they’re also diffuse and thinking about many companies at once.
-They’re good to talk to and to make introductions, but that’s mostly it.
-Their experts are smart, but they don’t know your business well and so you shouldn’t depend on them to solve your problems.
-You’ll outgrow them in a few months.
+They’re good to talk to to get broad perspective and also to make introductions, but their primary value is the money that they bring.
+Their operating experts are smart, but they don’t know your business well as well as you do and so you shouldn’t depend on them to solve your problems.

 Choose people who understand your space#